stratapp/stratapp-website/about.md

 ---
 {:.font-weight-bold}

-### we are changing the way leaders think about, share and collaborate on executing strategy and day-to-day work
+### we are changing how leaders think about, share and collaborate on executing strategy and day-to-day work

 ##### bringing all levels, roles and generations on the same journey